 Giant Elliptical Galaxies (cD)

-Giant elliptical galaxies are the largest in the Universe.
-They are the byproduct of many galaxy mergers, with an orange color due to their lack of star formation, lack of remaining young blue or white stars, and the resulting composition of primarily orange or red stars.
-These stars are a mix of low-mass, slow-burning red and orange dwarf stars, which have yet to exhaust their fuel even if they were born shortly after the beginning of the Universe, and red giant stars, which used to be around the size of our own Sun but have exhausted their fuel and are beginning to die.
+Giant elliptical galaxies are the largest galaxies in the Universe.
+They are the byproduct of many galaxy mergers, with an orange color due to their lack of star formation, the lack of remaining young blue or white stars, and the resulting composition of primarily orange or red stars.
+These stars are a mix of the low-mass, slow-burning red and orange dwarf stars, which have yet to exhaust their fuel even if they were born shortly after the beginning of the Universe, and the red giant stars, which used to be around the size of our own Sun but have exhausted their fuel and are beginning to die.
 Most giant ellipticals are very old and can be the anchors of galaxy clusters.
-Giant elliptical galaxies don’t have any significant patches of hydrogen gas (H-II regions) to form new stars and, as a result, don’t contain young ones.
+Giant elliptical galaxies don’t have any significant patches of hydrogen gas (H-II regions) to form new stars and don’t contain young ones as a result.
 Most lack significant dust patches, too.

 The cD designation of giant elliptical galaxies is a bit of a backronym, as it is not only a Yerkes classification but also refers to their central, dominant status in many galaxy clusters owing to their size and mass.

 Giant elliptical galaxies almost always have supermassive black holes at their centers.
-These are the largest black holes in the Universe, with mass millions to billions of times greater than that of the Sun, and event horizons larger than our entire Solar System.
+These are the largest black holes in the Universe, with masses millions to billions times that of the Sun and event horizons larger than our entire Solar System.
 Some of these black holes are actively feeding on gas and dust, and when this material fails to fall into the black hole due to spin or magnetic forces, it will gravitationally “slingshot” around the black hole, causing it to absorb immense gravitational energy, heat up, and shoot out at near the speed of light in a beam-like superheated jet.

 Giant elliptical galaxies you can see in a telescope